Bromance

-In 2017, US President Barack Obama's relationship with US Vice President Joe Biden was described as a "bromance".
+In 2017, US President Barack Obama's relationship with former US Vice President Joe Biden was described as a "bromance".

 A bromance is a very close and non-sexual relationship between two or more men.
 It is an exceptionally tight, affectional, homosocial, male bonding relationship exceeding that of usual friendship, and is distinguished from normal friendship by a particularly high level of emotional intimacy.
 The emergence of the concept since the beginning of the 21st century has been seen as reflecting a change in societal perception and interest in the theme, with an increasing openness of Western society in the 21st century to reconsider exclusivity constraints.
 The female version of the bromance is the womance.

 Etymology

 Bromance is a portmanteau of bro (or brother) and romance.
 Dave Carnie is credited with coining the term as editor of the skateboard magazine Big Brother in the 1990s to refer specifically to the sort of relationships that develop between skaters who spent a great deal of time together.
 The term did not attain broad currency until approximately 2005 when the theme became more prominent in the motion picture industry.